behnamasadi/cpp_tutorials/README.md

 ## Building and Installation
 if you need to update your cmake:

-Navigate to [CMake's official](https://cmake.org/download/) website to get the link for the latest source tarball
+Navigate to [CMake's official](https://cmake.org/download/) website to get the link for the latest source tarball:

 ```
 ./bootstrap
 make -j$(nproc)
 sudo make install
 sudo update-alternatives --install /usr/bin/cmake cmake /usr/local/bin/cmake 1 --force
 ```

 ### How to build on your machine
 configure it: